Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Alishan to Cingjing Farm

-Sun Moon Lake is 1.5 hours from Cingjing Farm, one of Taiwan’s most popular farm theme parks.
+Sun Moon Lake is 1.5 hours from Cingjing Farm, a famous high mountain resort and European style farm.

 Well, thanks for making it this far!
 I hope that you’ve found some useful information here.
 Please let me know below if you have any comments or questions, and how your trip to Sun Moon Lake goes!